gamerhat18/online-exam-loopholes/README.md

 ### 2. Open OBS Studio and add media sources

   You have to add a media source by clicking the '+' icon in the **Sources** section.
   Ideally, you'd want a short video of yours (about 1 minute) where you are sitting and staring at the screen naturally without much movement.
-The video will be looped through at 10 fps.
+The video will be looped through at the frame-rate that you select in the below section.

 ![](img/obs-1.png)